mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	Kip started to lose some cognition, but the cold acted as his last thread to coherence.
 He looked up at hae, pensively toying with the knife and said, "I swear it."

 	Thi stood up and looked out to the ocean, "This is how thi wanted to die.
-Dancing in the light that darkness rules.
+Dancing in the undying light that Ulu created.
 Casra and I buried a friend here once.
 Back when I still believed.
 But this isn't the way it was supposed to happen."

 	Thi pointed straight out toward the water.
 "Thirty paces.
 Don't let hae die."

 	He immediately looked out toward the water, and glanced back to find Lissa walking back into the forest.
 With a rush of adrenaline, he leapt toward the ocean and didn't look back.

-	The water wasted no time numbing his whole body.
-First with his hydroderm, and then slowly creeping inward to more sensitive areas.
-Perhaps it was the Kanosin, but the cold was not painful.
-Instead, he could felt faint tickles as he swam past the bluekelp, activating its light and making it easier to look for Casra.
-Amidst all the noise of his swimming, he thought he could hear the voice of a maman in his listener, but he ignored it and kept searching.
+	*The water is... warm?* He was slightly disconcerted at the warmth amidst the faint tickles of bluekelp as he swam past, as if the ocean itself had come alive and he was headed straight into its belly.
+The frail villi-like stalks bent and swayed to his movements, their light and making it easier to look for Casra.
+Amidst all the noise of his swimming, he thought he could hear voices amongst the static in his listener, but he ignored it and kept searching.

-	Once he got out about as far as 30 paces, he dove underwater to look for hae and was faced with a forest of light.
+	Once he reached about 30 paces, he dove underwater to look for hae and was faced with a forest of light.
 It was impossible to see more than a few paces away, and his muscles were becoming slow to respond, but he carried on anyway, diving several times to look for the silhouette of a body.

-	Casra had both hae hands and legs tied to several bluekelp around hae; loosely as if to make hae suffer in the cold before drowning.
+	Casra had both hae hands and legs tied to several bluekelp around hae; loosely as if to make hae suffer before drowning.
 Kip started to tear some of the kelp off of Casra, but it was tougher than he had predicted it to be, and he got nowhere with that plan.
 On his second dive, he attempted to pull the tightest kelp off of the rocky seafloor, and with some effort it came loose and Casra surfaced.

 	He heard a sound in his listener again, but it was much more audible, "Prepare for ignition".